 Action Planning took place in a series of facilitated online meetings from February to May, 2021.
 Community and Taskforce members were invited to sign up for eight groups by objective topic.
 Keen interest in the planning was evident as an average of 15 people attended each session.
 The Rec Council also participated in planning.
-The groups met from four to six times to develop the Action Plans that are available in Appendix H. This detailed level of planning developed program concepts such as "Get the right in-frastructure" to clear objectives like, "Identify the top 25% of critical needs and implement by 2023," to next action steps to make it happen.
-The plans focuses on the 3-to-6-month timeframe and will be updated quarterly.
+The groups met from four to six times to develop the Action Plans.
+This detailed level of planning developed program concepts such as "Get the right infrastructure" to clear objectives like, "Identify the top 25% of critical needs and implement by 2023," to next action steps to make it happen.
+The plans focus on the 3-to-6- month timeframe and will be updated quarterly.